North Heights: History

 The North Heights Neighborhood grew as the middle-class housing demand expanded with Youngstown's growing industrial base.
 The bulk of the neighborhood came into the city as part of the 1929 annexation with the rest of Youngstown Township.
 The landowners who developed Wick Park established the Mahoning Golf Club in 1900 on several farms north of Wick Park.
 It was this area that would later be North Heights.

 Wealthy residents took advantage of the prestige of Fifth Avenue and frontages along Crandall Park as well as the Henry Stambaugh Golf Course.
 The working class resided along the hillside that rose from the Crab Creek industrial district up to Ohio Avenue (on the other side of Fifth), and middle-class residents filled in between.
 The stylish houses, many still remaining, reflect the tastes of the period (1903–20) and feature architecture such as Neo-Classical, Craftsman, Tudor, and Stone-Cottage design elements.

 Culture

 Though the residents of North Heights lack a united sense of identity or self-consciousness, it is considered by many to be the nicest and most interracially blended neighborhood in the city.
 This diverse Northeast Ohio neighborhood strikingly resembles many parts of Cleveland Heights, Ohio.

 Revitalization Efforts

 There have been numerous revitalization efforts within this neighborhood since 2000.
 A new Harding school opened in 2004.
 Next to Harding is The Rayen School.
-This high school was down and only its stadium remains.
+This high school was torn down and only its stadium remains.
 Hayes Middle School will be demolished.